-Tours from Jerusalem to Bethlehem are one of the most convenient and popular ways for visitors to travel to the city of Jesus’s birth.
-With guaranteed tours departing every day, not only are tours from Jerusalem to Bethlehem convenient as a means of traveling between the two cities, they are also cost effective and have the added bonus of, being guided and allowing you to relax and benefit from the value of a local guide taking you direct to the major sites.
-There are a number of tour options from Jerusalem to Bethlehem:
+Tours are one of the most popular ways for visitors to travel to the city of Jesus’s birth.
+With guaranteed tours departing every day, they are convenient., They are also cost-effective and have the added bonus of being guided.
+You can just relax and benefit from the value of a local guide taking you direct to the major sites.
+We offer a number of great tours below:

 Shuttle from Jerusalem to Bethlehem

-Tourist shuttles from Jerusalem to Bethlehem are currently available every afternoon, leaving Jerusalem at 15:30, and leaving Bethlehem at 17:30 (also dropping off in Tel Aviv).
+Tourist shuttles are currently available every afternoon, leaving Jerusalem at 15:30, and leaving Bethlehem at 17:30 (also dropping off in Tel Aviv).
 Perfect for a quick visit or for those who are looking for an overnight stay.

 Bus from Jerusalem to Bethlehem